OpenJData/DigiBreast/README.txt

 Example

-   To generate the refined mesh used in [Deng2015] (see Table 1 for details)
+   To generate the refined mesh used in [22]Deng2015 (see Table 1 in the paper for details)

  mesh=ForwardMesh;
  mesh_refined=digibreast_meshrefine(mesh,LesionCentroids.adipose,10,0.1);